spacecowb0y/frontend-at-amorelie/README.md

 Frontend at Amorelie
 =====================

-Frontend Tech Stack for a Modern E-commerce: From Magento to Headless.
+Frontend Tech Stack for a Modern E-commerce: From Magento to React.
 An overview to the future of our next generation frontend architecture at Amorelie.

 ## Contents